-Does Marijuana Contain Nicotine?
 To make the long story short, weed, in its unadulterated street form, contains THC-A as its active chemical.
-It converts to the psychoactive form of THC upon the application of heat.
-This means that there is NO NICOTINE in the cannabis plant.
+It converts to the psychoactive form of THC upon application of heat.
+This means that there is NO NICOTINE in marijuana.

 However, back in the 2000s, there was an increase in the popularity of a smoking method in marijuana, referred to as blunt.
 It is a cigar, with which tobacco has been removed from within, and replaced with marijuana.
 Since the wrap or the paper is also made out of tobacco, and usually wrapped in actual tobacco leaves, blunt contains nicotine.